superluminar-io/super-eks/README.md

         super(scope, id, props);

-        // Assumes you already have a Route53 zone in your account hostedZone = HostedZone.fromLookup(this, 'MyZone', {
+        // Assumes you already have a Route53 zone in your account const hostedZone = HostedZone.fromLookup(this, 'MyZone', {
             domainName: 'example.com' // Your domain goes here });

         // Setup super-eks
-        const cluster = new SuperEks(this, 'hello-eks', {
+        const superEks = new SuperEks(this, 'hello-eks', {
             hostedZone: hostedZone,
         });